bodensjc/ddecay/README.md

 ```
 After both of these are done, make the polarityt changes and repeat.

 ### Monitor your jobs
 Monitoring running jobs can be done on [DIRAC](https://lhcb-portal-dirac.cern.ch/DIRAC/).
 You will need your certificates functioning in your browser to properly access this site.
-The process to get this uip and running is well documented on CERN wikis and forums.
-You can
+The process to get this up and running is well documented on CERN wikis and forums.
+Using the "Job Monitor" tool on DIRAC you can change some parameters to monitor recently scheduled jobs.
+You can also reschedule jobs that happen to fail.
+More information about DIRAC including some useful guides can be found [here](http://diracgrid.org/).

 ### Get the data:
-1. in lxplus open a dirac sub-shell and proxy to lhcb
+1. In lxplus open a dirac sub-shell and proxy to lhcb.
 ```
 $ lb-dirac bash --norc
 $ lhcb-proxy-init
 ```
-2. get a list of lfns older than d days, this will output "lhcb-user-u-username.lfns" into current directory ("u-username" in my case is j-jbodensc)
+2. Get a list of all lfns older than d days (probably fine to set d=0), this will output the file "lhcb-user-u-username.lfns" into current directory ("u-username" in my case is j-jbodensc)
 ```
 $ dirac-dms-user-lfns --Days=d
 ```
-3. (optional) if you need to get rid of older data, run the above command isolating all data older than d days, then run the following command to remove these lfns.
-WARNING: they are not going to come back
+3. (optional) if you need to get rid of older files, run the above command isolating all data older than d' days (d' > d, such that you only select files _older_ than what you are interested in), then run the following command to remove these lfns.
+WARNING: they are not going to come back!
+(Note: There is probably a cleaner way of doing this without [risking] removing older data.
+Just something to consdier.)
 ```
 $ dirac-dms-remove-files --File=lhcb-user-u-username.lfns
 ```
-4. get the access URLs to the lfns, run the below command with your file containing the LFNs
+4. Get the access URLs to the lfns by running the below command with your file containing the LFNs:
 ```
 $dirac-dms-lfn-accessURL --File=lhcb-user-u-username.lfns > somefilename.txt
 ```
 5. Now run the "somefilename.txt" through a parser, selesting the accessURLs.
-Then these can hadd'd on lxplus, then rsync'd to UC from CERN.
+Then these can `hadd`'d on lxplus, then `rsync`'d to UC from CERN.
+I have created an `lfn_parse.py` script that does this for my lfns and can be modified to parse through your lfns also.
+I collect and move the data in chunks from CERN computers to UC computers so as to not exceed storage limits.
+This is also safer in the event that something "breaks"- only a small chunkneeds to be redone.